pymor/pymor/docs/source/tutorial_bt.rst

 .. include:: jupyter_init.txt

-Here we briefly describe the balanced truncation method and demonstrate it on the heat equation example from :doc:`tutorial_lti_systems`.
+Here we briefly describe the balanced truncation method, for asymptotically stable LTI systems with an invertible :math:`E` matrix, and demonstrate it on the heat equation example from :doc:`tutorial_lti_systems`.
 First, we import necessary packages, including :class:`~pymor.reductors.bt.BTReductor`.